-The SWG will invite other groups to attend meetings and engage with them as issues arise that would benefit from collaborations with those agencies or organizations to facilitate joint problem-solving.
-These groups could also help by providing advice with regard to crime and public disorder issues.
+The SWG will invite other groups to attend meetings as issues arise that would benefit from engaging those agencies or organizations to facilitate joint problem-solving.
+These groups could also help by providing advice with regard to community public safety, crime and public-disorder issues.